-What’s the Top Source of New Hires in 2017?
+What’s the Top Source of New Hires?

 The War for Talent shows no signs of slowing down.
 Record-low unemployment has created a recruiting environment in which qualified, dedicated workers are hard to find and even harder to recruit.
 For HR and recruiting professionals, this means major headaches when it comes to filling open positions, stemming employee turnover, and supporting engaged and enthusiastic teams.